s1th-lord/Spotify-Clone/README.md

 # Spotify-Clone

-### Some of screen-shots of my shopify-clone website.
+### Some of screen-shots of my spotify-clone website.

 <!-- Add Screenshot of project -->
 ![1](./Assets/screen-shot/1.png)